t4nm4y/pdf-QA-AI/readme.md

    Backend:

-   Make sure python and pip is installed on your system.
+   Make sure python and pip are installed on your system.
    ```bash
    cd pdf-QA-AI/server
    pip install -r requirements.txt